 OceanBase Database supports cluster upgrades by using upgrade scripts.
-The entire upgrade process is transparent to applications, and no write or service stop operations are required from the application side.
-OceanBase Database upgrades zones in sequence.
-During the upgrade, the partition leader will actively switch between zones and redirect business traffic from the zone being upgraded to other zones.
+The entire upgrade process is transparent to applications, which do not need to perform any stop-write or stop-service operations on the server side.
+OceanBase Database upgrades clusters in the order of zones.
+During the upgrade, the partition leader will actively switch between zones and redirect the business traffic of the zone to be upgraded to other zones for execution.

-This topic describes the upgrade limitations, considerations, and upgrade paths for OceanBase Database.
+This topic describes the upgrade limitations, considerations, and paths of OceanBase Database.

 Notice